Gallo 2 HRs, Rangers throw out Lewis at plate to top M’s 9-8

 Gallo hit an opposite-field shot leading off the second, and his two-run homer in the fourth got the Rangers within 5-3.
 He has six homers this season, four coming in the last six games.

-It was Gallo's ninth career multihomer game but first in their new ballpark that opened last season.
+It was Gallo’s ninth career multihomer game but first in the Rangers’ new ballpark that opened last season.

 TRAINER’S ROOM